Shows and Opportunities

 Callbacks, as needed, will be held in Theatre 101 on Wednesday, April 29, 2015 from 6:00 pm-8:00 pm.

 Performance Dates: September 21-27 and October 5-11, 2015 in Theatre 101.
 If you have questions, please email Greg Justice.

-Euripides' The Trojan Women (Subtitled The Third Reich Women) directed by Bob McGrath.
+The Trojan Women , a free adaptation of Euripides' play, directed by Bob McGrath.
 Auditions will be held Tuesday, April 28 from 6:00 pm-10:00 pm in Theatre 101.
 Callbacks, as needed, will be held the same night).
 All those auditioning should arrive at the lobby of Theatre 101 to audition at 6:00 pm (no sign-up necessary).